sunyit-ncsclub/Poly-tool/README.md

 - Open `Poly Tool.xcworkspace` with Xcode 6.1 or higher.
 - Build and run with Command-R.
 - [Anytime] Set up JSON api endpoints as listed in Networking below.

-### Networking

-1. The contents of `api/` need to be hosted on a server.
-- Change `api/index.json`'s `club-index.json` and `contact-index.json` values to reflect your new complete URL.
-- Change `Poly Tool/NetworkModel.swift` to reflect your new base URL.
-Each view controller appends it's appropriate API endpoint.
-- [Bonus] You may follow the same format of `club/contact-index` and apply it to new Albany dictionaries.

 ### Dependencies